muggy8/improbable/have-and-havenot/xitrO31z.md

 Again, I stand alone in a sea of corpses.

-"Terminate Influence Extention," the voice on the other side of the communicator said and I could feel my Sphere of Influence returning to my control.
+"Terminate Influence Extention," the voice on the other side of the communicator said as I felt my Sphere of Influence return to my control.

 "Wha...
 What happened...?"